Opportunities to travel with School instil greater cultural understanding and broader perspectives and personal awareness.

 Top End Study Tour – alternating each year between the red centre and the Kakadu Years 7 and 8 students are immersed in Australian Indigenous culture and history.
 This cross Year level Tour fosters confidence, initiative, team work and support for the students involved.

-Compulsory to all Year 9 students our Heyington to Highlands program deepens students’ understanding of the world beyond school-learning – sharing ideas and games with young Fijian students, immersing themselves in village life, learning about Fijian traditions and histories as well as exploring the remote environment of the Fijian Highlands.
+As part of the Year 9 curriculum our Heyington to Highlands program deepens students’ understanding of the world beyond school-learning – sharing ideas and games with young Fijian students, immersing themselves in village life, learning about Fijian traditions and histories as well as exploring the remote environment of the Fijian Highlands.

 Offers students education through experience packed with eye-opening cultural exchanges, physical challenges, and meaningful service projects in some of the world’s most beautiful developing countries.
 Students are engaged in all aspects of the trip, playing a major role in planning their itinerary, including project work in a local community and a challenging trek.
 Students are also supported in setting and achieving individual and team fundraising goals to help cover the cost of the expedition program.

 Past destinations include Peru, Costa Rica and Nicaragua, Borneo and Vietnam.
-The next expedition will be for Year 10 and 11 students in 2017.
+These expeditions are offered every two years.

 The Outdoor Education Group, who run St Catherine’s Beyond Boundaries program offer Australian expeditions for interested students.
 These expeditions allow students to challenge themselves and extend the skills they gain through the Beyond Boundaries program.